Asabeneh/JavaScript-for-Everyone/readMe.md

 console.log(w, h, a, p) //20 10 200 undefined

 ```
-If the key is not found in the object the variable will be assinged to undefined.
+If the key is not found in the object the variable will be assigned to undefined.
 In case, the key is not in the object we can give a default value during declaration.
 See the example.
 ```js
 const rectangle = {
   width: 20,